khjabir/ui-antd-wrapper/README.md

 # AntD Wrapper

-A test Project for publishing Antd wrapper component library to NPM - to be used in NextJS SSR projects.
+A POC Project for publishing Antd wrapper component library to NPM - to be used in NextJS SSR projects.